-F. T2K $\nu{\mu}$ Disappearance Sensitivities
+F. T2K ν{μ} Disappearance Sensitivities

-The most straightforward application of the NuPRISM concept to T2K is in the $\nu{\mu}$ disappearance measurement.
-The main goal of this $\nu{\mu}$ disappearance analysis is to demonstrate that NuPRISM measurements will remove most of the neutrino cross section systematic uncertainties from measurements of the oscillation parameters.
-This is achieved by directly measuring the muon momentum vs angle distribution that will be seen at Super-K for any choice of $\theta{23}$ and $\Delta m{32}^2$ .
+The most straightforward application of the NuPRISM concept to T2K is in the ν{μ} disappearance measurement.
+The main goal of this ν{μ} disappearance analysis is to demonstrate that NuPRISM measurements will remove most of the neutrino cross section systematic uncertainties from measurements of the oscillation parameters.
+This is achieved by directly measuring the muon momentum vs angle distribution that will be seen at Super-K for any choice of θ{23} and Δm{32}^2 .

-To clearly compare the NuPRISM $\nu{\mu}$ analysis with the standard T2K approach, the full T2K analysis is reproduced using NuPRISM in place of ND280.
+To clearly compare the NuPRISM ν{μ} analysis with the standard T2K approach, the full T2K analysis is reproduced using NuPRISM in place of ND280.
 This is done by generating fake data samples produced from throws of the flux and cross section systematic parameters and fitting these samples using the standard oscillation analysis framework.

-In each flux, cross section and statistical throw, three fake data samples using different cross section models were produced at both ND280 and Super-K: default NEUT with pionless delta decay, NEUT with the Nieves multinucleon model replacing pionless delta decays, and NEUT with an ad-hoc multinucleon model that uses the final state kinematics of the Nieves model and the cross section from Martini et al. For each throw, all three fake data samples were fit to derive estimates of the oscillation parameters.
-The differences between the fitted values of $\sin^2 \theta{23}$ for the NEUT nominal and NEUT+Nieves or NEUT+Martini fake data fits are shown in Figure 13.
+In the T2K analysis, for each flux, cross section and statistical throw, three fake data samples using different cross section models were produced at both ND280 and Super-K: 1) default NEUT with pionless delta decay, 2) NEUT with the Nieves multinucleon model replacing pionless delta decays, and 3) NEUT with an ad-hoc multinucleon model that uses the final state kinematics of the Nieves model and the cross section from Martini etal.
+For each throw, all three fake data samples were fit using model 1) to derive estimates of the oscillation parameters.
+The differences between the fitted values of $\sin^2 \theta{23}$ for the NEUT nominal and NEUT+Nieves or NEUT+Martini fake data fits are shown in Figure 15.
 The systematic uncertainty associated with assuming the default NEUT model rather than the model of Martini or Nieves is given by the quadrature sum of the RMS and mean (i.e. bias) of these distributions.
 For the ND280 analysis, there is a 3.6% uncertainty when comparing with the Nieves model, and a 4.3% uncertainty in the measured value of $\sin^2 \theta{23}$ when comparing with the Martini model.
-These uncer-
+These uncertainties would be among the largest for the current T2K ν{μ} disappearance analysis, and yet they are based solely on model comparisons with no data-driven constraint.